-What Can a Handyman Do in Auburn, Alabama?
+What Can a Handyman Do Without a License in Auburn, Alabama?

 In Auburn (Lee County), most “handyman” work is legal without a state contractor license only when each job stays under Alabama’s contractor threshold and you avoid regulated trades (electrical, plumbing, HVAC/gas).
 Alabama generally requires a state contractor license when the total project cost (labor + materials) is $50,000 or more (commercial or residential), and separate state trade licenses apply for electrical, plumbing/gas, and HVAC/refrigeration regardless of project size.
 In addition, Auburn requires a City of Auburn business license for operating in the city, and building permits may be required even when you are exempt from state contractor licensing.